minio/minio/docs/orchestration/docker-compose/README.md

 docker-compose.exe up
 ```

+> NOTE: We recommend that you use `docker-compose` instead of `docker stack deploy` - the containers started by `docker stack deploy` get deployed as a single container with a virtual networking layer at routing does not allow MinIO distributed setup to run properly.

 Distributed instances are now accessible on the host at ports 9000, proceed to access the Web browser at http://127.0.0.1:9000/.
 Here 4 MinIO server instances are reverse proxied through Nginx load balancing.

 ### Notes